Moh-Dabas/Online-install-of-all-essential-windows-softwares/README.md

   Note: "Install All - Git-Online.bat" file doesn't need any other file to run it downloads everything online.

-  if you want you can modify the code then run "Install All.bat" instead.
+  If you want you can modify the code then run "Install All.bat" instead.